 - Click into the area between the cuts to select it (yes this also moves the playhead into that area; ignore it).

-- Click DELETE to temporarily cut that segment from the video.
+- Click DELETE (trash can) to temporarily cut that segment from the video.

 Repeat these steps for each segment you want to remove from the video.
 The below figure shows a video with multiple cut segments.
 Remember, these cuts are temporary until you save your changes.